teleprint-me/archive/README.md

 -   Gains and losses are calculated by a
     [Weighted Average](https://www.investopedia.com/ask/answers/09/weighted-average-fifo-lilo-accounting.asp).
 -   Cost Averaging is determined by the principal amount.
+-   Dynamic Cost Averaging is determined by the principal amount, predefined rules for adjusting the trade frequency and size, and the min and max multipliers.
 -   Value Averaging is determined by the principal amount, interest rate, and interval.